Pageboy/pageboy.github.io/README.md

 layout: post
 title: Hello World       			            # Title of the page
 date: 2019-08-06
-header_feature_image: images/hello.jpg 	 	# Add a feature-image to the post
+image: images/hello.jpg 	 	# Add a feature-image to the post
 tags: [holiday, Oxford, life]             # to group the posts
 published: false                          # change to true to make live
 ---